Appendix C — Python tutorial

 • Lists (list): ordered container for other values.
 For example, the list [61, 79, 98, 72] contains four integers.
 The beginning and the end of the list are denoted by the square brackets [ and ], and its elements are separated by commas.

-• Boolean values (bool): logic variables with only two possible values, True and False.
+• Boolean values (bool): logic variables with only two possible values, True or False.

 score = 98 # an int